Hopp til hovedinnholdet

 First, the higher interest rate proposed is based, amongst other things, on an assumption that the shipowner would otherwise profit during the period the public authorities are kept out of pocket.
 It is stated in the proposal that the codification of a higher applicable rate would strip the shipowner of this potential benefit in delaying payment to public authorities.
 However, this reasoning does not reflect the reality as the shipowner’s P&I club will ultimately cover the liability to the public authority, often under compulsory insurance requirements.
 The proposal does not therefore take into account that P&I clubs are subject to strict financial regulations concerning, amongst other things, minimum capital reserves and limitations concerning financial investments, which do not apply to a shipowner.

-Secondly, linked to the point above, it is stated in the proposal that the higher interest rate incentivises the shipowner to ensure that it meets it obligations and duties to take all necessary steps to avoid and minimize the risk of polluting waters.
+Secondly, linked to the point above, it is stated in the proposal that the higher interest rate incentivises the shipowner to ensure that it meets it obligations and duties to take all necessary steps to avoid and minimise the risk of polluting waters.
 Although the shipowner is formally responsible for implementing measures to avoid pollution, in these types of cases the public authorities almost always implement immediate clean-up response actions and take over control of the clean-up operation from the shipowner and its P&I club.
 In both of the cases mentioned above it was only a matter of a few hours between the incident and the public authorities implementing the clean-up response measures, and taking over control of the operations.

 Thirdly, in pollution cases where the public authorities initiate immediate clean-up actions and measures, the shipowner’s liability may exceed the relevant limit of liability under the Convention on Limitation of Liability for Maritime Claims (“LLMC”) and the Norwegian Maritime Code (“NMC”).
 If limitation of liability is applicable, this would normally involve the constitution of a limitation fund and limitation proceedings in accordance with chapter 12 of the NMC.
 When a fund has been established, the shipowner cannot make payments from the fund, as the fund is administrated by a fund administrator that provides recommendations to the court governing the fund.
 The proposal from the Ministry therefore raises questions as to how the deprivation interest under the Pollution Act relates to the special provisions for limitation proceedings.
 So for example, the Ministry does not comment upon the totality of interest charged, i.e. whether penalty interest shall accrue in addition to the deprivation interest.
 Furthermore, the Ministry does not comment upon whether liability for deprivation interest under the Pollution Act can be limited or falls within the scope of the NMC section 173 No. 6, which provides that a shipowner cannot limit liability for interest and legal costs.
 This could leave the shipowner in a position where they are unable to make payment from the funds to public authorities but face significant liability for interest on late payment, which cannot be limited.